NVIDIA/aistore/docs/getting_started.md

 ## Kubernetes Playground

-In our development and testing, we make use of [Minikube](https://kubernetes.io/docs/tutorials/hello-minikube/) and the capability, further documented [here](/deploy/dev/k8s/README.md), to run Kubernetes cluster on a single development machine.
+In our development and testing, we make use of [Minikube](https://kubernetes.io/docs/tutorials/hello-minikube/) and the capability, further documented [here](/deploy/dev/k8s/README.md), to run the Kubernetes cluster on a single development machine.
 There's a distinct advantage that AIStore extensions that require Kubernetes - such as [Extract-Transform-Load](etl.md), for example - can be developed rather efficiently.

 * [AIStore on Minikube](/deploy/dev/k8s/README.md)